-Industrial, Light District (I-LHT) is the proposed land use for the subject property.
+The subject property is currently zoned as Industrial, Light District (I-LHT).

 The parcel size of the subject lands, being 4.18 ha (10.35 acres), fits within the parameters for this proposed land use district 1.62 ha (4 ac.) - 6.09 ha (20 ac.).
 The existing dwelling and accessory building more than meet the setback requirements.

-Cell E has a number of potential land uses based on the existing site characteristics.
+Cell C has a number of potential land uses based on the existing site characteristics.
 Regarding landscaping, the perimeter of the property already has landscaping of coniferous trees.
 The existing trees on the northern property line will be supplemented with additional vegetation to screen from the driveway serving neighbouring lands.
 Additional screening will also be provided to the residence to the west.
 Regarding access, there are sufficient sight-lines at the existing entrance.
 Ample parking currently exists as a gravel area in proximity to the large garage on the property.
 Regarding environment, no wetlands were found on the subject lands, as mapped by Alberta Environment and Parks.
 Regarding stormwater, the land is relatively level with no ponding present.
 A linear ditch along the eastern property line functions for any overland flow.